GovStackWorkingGroup/bb-workflow/spec/8-service-apis.md

 This section provides a reference for APIs that should be implemented by this Building Block.
 The APIs defined here establish a blueprint for how the Building Block will interact with other Building Blocks.
 Additional APIs may be implemented by the Building Block, but the listed APIs define a minimal set of functionality that should be provided by any implementation of this Building Block.

 The [GovStack non-functional requirements document](https://govstack.gitbook.io/specification/v/1.0/architecture-and-nonfunctional-requirements/6-onboarding) provides additional information on how 'adaptors' may be used to translate an existing API to the patterns described here.&#x20;
-The [GovStack non-functional requirements document](https://govstack.gitbook.io/specification/v/1.0/architecture-and-nonfunctional-requirements/6-onboarding) provides additional information on how 'adaptors' may be used to translate an existing API to the patterns described here.&#x20;

 All APIs will be defined using the OpenAPI (Swagger) standard.
 The API definitions will be hosted outside of this document.
 This section may provide a brief description of the required APIs.
 This section will primarily contain links to the GitHub repository for OpenAPI definition (YAML) files as well as to a website hosted by GovStack that provides a live API documentation portal.